jordandalley/threadfinite/README.md

 ## What does the Dockerfile do?

 - Adds & removes apt packages in the official Threadfin docker image:
-  - python3-pip: added for installing python packages psutil and ffmpeg-python
+  - Add: python3-pip added for installing python packages
-  - supervisord: added for better process handling, and running nscd alongside the threadfin process
+  - Add: supervisord added for better process handling, and running nscd alongside the threadfin process
-  - nscd: needed for dns resolution of official ffmpeg static builds
+  - Add: nscd needed for dns resolution of official ffmpeg static builds
-  - yt-dlp: used by the ffmpeg wrapper script for parsing m3u manifests
-  - ffmpeg: remove this apt package so we can use our own ffmpeg binaries
+  - Remove: ffmpeg remove this apt package so we can use our own ffmpeg binaries
 - Copies the ffmpeg wrapper script in build/ffmpeg-wrapper.py to /usr/bin/ffmpeg
 - Copies the supplied ffmpeg static binary from build/ffmpeg to /usr/bin/ffmpeg-bin
 - Installs all requirements in requirements.txt using pip3
+  - Add: ffmpeg-python
+  - Add: yt-dlp
+  - Add: psutil
+  - Add: websocket-client

 ## Installation